 At Gung Ho, we carry on the collaborative spirit of the original Chinese phrase as well as the "can do" attitude of its Americanized use.

 As an educator, Michael has developed bilingual theater curriculum at PS101, PS20, and School of Global Leaders as well as the Children's Chinese Book Garden in New York.
-He was invited by the Asia Society to teach a workshop on Teaching Chinese through Theater at the National Chinese Language Conference in 2017.
+He has presented at Portland State University and the National Chinese Language and Culture Conference in 2018.

 Upon Graduation with honors from the National Academy of Arts in Taiwan, Lu Yu won a 6-year movie contract with the Cathay Film Co. in Hong Kong and appeared in more than 30 movies.
 After moving to New York in 1972, he was an original member of LaMaMa ETC. and toured with the Co. to Taipei in 2006for the Asian Arts Festival, as well as Sicily, Spoleto, and was the co-director, choreographer of Carlos Gozzi's “The Raven”, which opened the Venice Biennale Theater Festival in Italy in 2006.
 He is an advisory board member at Pan Asian Rep. Theater Co. and a co-founder of Yangtze Rep. Theater Co, Mr. Lu Directed and Choreographed at Berkshire Theater Festival, Memphis Theater in the square, and Directed “Butterfly Lovers” at Alice Tully Hall at Lincoln Center, bringing together Chinese opera and Martha Graham modern dance.
 He played a principal role in Woody Allen's “Hollywood Ending”, Nominated for an Emmy for his role on CBS T.V.'s “Due South”.